1.2: Roundoff Errors and Computer Arithmetic

 Machine numbers are the approximations we may use for all real numbers.
 Each is generally stored as a binary number, including information about sign, exponent, and mantissa (with a fixed number of digits dedicated to distinguishing adjacent numbers).

-By replacing the infinite number of numbers within the interval of tex2html_wrap_inline235 and tex2html_wrap_inline233 by the finite number of machine numbers between those values, we're obviously making some errors.
+By replacing the infinite number of numbers within the interval of and by the finite number of machine numbers between those values, we're obviously making some errors.
 Those errors get compounded as we perform arithmetic operations.
 Two very dangerous operations are